geoboom/epoll-http/README.md

 The design of my server follows the reactor design pattern, which is an event handling pattern for handling service requests delivered concurrently to a service handler by one or more inputs (clients on a socket).
 The service handler then demultiplexes the incoming requests and dispatches them synchronously to the associated request handlers.
 This is similar to how NodeJS handles events on a single thread and dispatches CPU intensive tasks to a worker thread pool, except that for my server, there is only one thread; I did not have time to explore this worker thread pool enhancement.

-As for features, HTTP GET and POST requests with url query parameters and JSON POST body are supported.
-There is also minimal exception handling due to time constraints, though I would like to add a general `HttpException` class that can be thrown and caught by the handler which will generate an appropriate HTTP response object if I had more time.
+As for features, HTTP GET and POST requests with url query parameters and JSON POST body are supported; HTTP/1.1 "Connection: Keep-Alive" header for persistent connection is also supported.
+There is minimal exception handling due to time constraints, though I would like to add a general `HttpException` class that can be thrown and caught by the handler which will generate an appropriate HTTP response object if I had more time.

 To begin, you could take a look at `main.cpp` to see how the HTTP resource endpoints along with their route handlers are created.